viperproject/gobra-book/src/02/permission-write.md

 Permissions allow us to reason about aliased data in a modular way.
 Reading from and writing to a location is permitted based on the permission amount held.
-Write access is _exclusive_, i.e. permission to write to a location can only be held once.
+Write access is _exclusive_, i.e., permission to write to a location can only be held once.
-Permissions can be transferred between functions/methods, loop iterations, and they are gained on allocation.
+Permissions can be transferred between functions/methods and loop iterations, and they are gained on allocation.

 Consider the following program.
 Should the assertion `snapshotX == *x` pass?